 The first application example is used to demonstrate the ability of the method to solve the patch optimization problem.
 Based on equation (9), the optimization problem is formulated as with the definition of the global strain energy given in equation (58).
 Furthermore, the influence of the crossover type is studied with this example.
 Therefore, the setup of the test calculations is shown in Table 7-1.

-The example used in this work has been published by Fengler et al. [103].
+$$Minimize F(u)$$

+(64)

-$$Minimize \ F(u) = Minimize \ [global strain energy, patch usage]^{T},$$ (64)
+= Minimize [global strain energy, patch usage]^T,